Bartlesville Radio » News » Nowata Police Continue to Search for Shooting Suspect

 The Nowata Police Department continues its search for a suspect involved in a shooting incident at the Village Apartments on Tuesday night.

-According to Nowata Police Chief Mike McElhaney, officers responded to shoots fired around 6:45 p.m. on Tuesday.
+According to Nowata Police Chief Mike McElhaney, officers responded to shots fired around 6:45 p.m. on Tuesday.
 Chief McElhaney said they learned that the suspect was breaking into the victim's car when the car's alarm went off and the victim came out to confront the suspect.

 Once confronted by the victim, the suspect stated that he had a firearm before removing the weapon from his waist.
 Chief McElhaney said there was a brief scuffle before the suspect shot three shots into the ground.
 He said the victim ran towards his home and was not struck by any of the bullets.
 No one was injured during this incident.